 Guilt shrugged and said, “How should I know?
 My job is to help you with the next load; but, I have to say, you have never needed much help.”

 Suddenly angry, I yelled, “Well I have too much now!
 I just can’t take anymore!”

 Guilt leaned over me with his towering bulk.
 I cringed.

 His voice rumbled, “Like it or not, you already feel guilty for yelling at your assistant.”

-I slowly eased back.
+I slowly moved back.